 Other relevant keywords: Dostoevsky, Phenomenology, Russian literature, Visual Studies

-For many years Podoroga has headed the Sector for Analytic Anthropology (formerly known as the Laboratory for Postclassical Research) at the Institute of Philosophy of the Russian Academy of Sciences, where he has spent his entire professional career.
+For many years Podoroga headed the Sector for Analytic Anthropology (formerly known as the Laboratory for Postclassical Research) at the Institute of Philosophy of the Russian Academy of Sciences, where he spent his entire professional career.
 He completed all his training in Moscow, first receiving an undergraduate degree in philosophy from Moscow State University and later a PhD (1974) and Dr. Habil.
 (1992) from the Institute of Philosophy.
 He is the author of over 200 articles and over ten monographs on the philosophy of literature, the visual arts (e.g., modern art, painting, and film), and culture, including Metaphysics of Landscape (Metafizika landshafta, 1993), Phenomenology of the Body.
 An Introduction to Philosophical Anthropology (Fenomenologiia tela.
 Vvedenie v filosofskuiu antropologiiu, 1995), the two-volume work Mimesis.
 Materials on the Analytic Anthropology of Literature (Mimesis.
-Materialy po analiticheskoi antropologii literatury, 2006 and 2011), and The Time After.
+Materialy po analiticheskoi antropologii literatury, 2006 and 2011), The Time After.
 Auschwitz and the GULAG: Thinking Absolute Evil (Vremia posle.
-Osventsim i GULAG: myslit’ absoliutnoe zlo, 2017).
+Osventsim i GULAG: myslit’ absoliutnoe zlo, 2017), and, his final monograph, The Topology of Passion.
+Merab Mamardashvili: The Contemporaneity of Philosophy (Topologiia strasti.
+Merab Mamardashvili: sovremennost’ filosofii, 2020).
 In 2001 he was awarded the prestigious Andrei Bely Prize for literature and research.
 Podoroga’s method and style has influenced a younger generation of thinkers in Russia with interests in phenomenology and twentieth-century European thought, most of whom studied with him either at the Institute of Philosophy or the Russian State University for the Humanities.

 Visual Arts: From Visual Anthropology to Analytic Anthropology